Xilmi/Rotp-Fusion/README.md

     - ("Individual choice"?): Probably not! individual choice for each parameter
 - statistic: improve help
 - Some Achievements options.
+- change the color of a weapon button on the combat screen if the target is so well shielded that damaging it is impossible.
+Currently all these buttons are green with white/yellow highlights, perhaps swapping the green for a grey would do it?
+And maybe change the highlight from yellow to black as well.
+  - Hit chance like in bombard panel!
+- To Fix: Planet which was converted from hostile to minimal via atmospheric terraforming, the background matches the original planet type instead of the current minimal environment.

 Later:
 - Investigate: William482 request: Age of your data on each race into the bar graphs on the status page.